. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 I am not a fan of nuclear power for several reasons.

 1. Fuel for nuclear fission is not truly renewable.
-Whether we use uranium or thorium or anything else there is a finite supply.
+Whether we use uranium or thorium there is a finite supply.

 2. Fission produces some incredibly nasty waste products and I have not yet heard of a satisfactory method for dealing with them.